Have you ever wondered how meditation works?

 When the Dalai Lama invited the Mind and Life Institute to visit India to learn western science, it was immediately clear that science does not have all the answers.

 The Life and Mind Institute sent neuroscientists, quantum mechanics and psychologists to meet the Dalai Lama.
 They were taught meditation by The Dalai Lama and by Tibetan monks.
-And they learned a lot.
+Their studies revealed a great deal.

 The discussions were enlightening.

 Here were two completely opposite modes of thinking engaging in deep communication, sharing knowledge and wisdom.
 The discussions completely changed the way we feel about meditation.
 Meditation was no longer a religious practice.
 Meditation was a practice for everyone, religious types and non-religious/ atheists alike.

 They mostly spoke about the practice of meditation, the two thousand year old Buddhist practice.
 And they wanted to answer one question.
 “How does meditation work?”

 The Dalai Lama Helped Scientists Discover How Meditation Works

 Working together, the scientists an the Dalai Lama discovered how meditation works.

 Meditation and mindfulness works by focusing the mind on one thing at a time.

 Simple, but huge.